rastapasta/spark-bouncer/README.md

 ## Get started
 Breadboard the parts together as described in the [header](https://github.com/rastapasta/spark-bouncer/blob/master/application.cpp) and boot it up!

+The code is currently optimized to locally compile outside of the cloud.
+If you just like to test it without a local environment, flash the included firmware.bin to skip the setup.

 If it is the first time you are running the **spark-bouncer**, your flash memory needs to get initialized:
 ```sh
 $ spark call [core-id] reset